 Rule #2: Only create value that can’t be easily copied

-It’s best to focus on niche needs that may not be of interest to large corporations, focus on opinionated customers and things that are hard to do.
+It’s best to focus on niche needs that may not be of interest to large corporations, focuses on opinionated customers, and things that are hard to do.
 “The moment one of your products or services takes off and becomes widely copied, you should begin abandoning it and looking for the next thing.”

 Rule #3: The price you charge should match the value you provide

 “Price should drive costs, not the other way around.”
 We were taught that costs determine prices, but this is backward.
 Also, it’s best to forget about market prices because these are for commodities, not passion products.
 And change your price constantly because passion and needs tend to shift.